 - Western CONUS - A Tale of Twelve Summers - County Highpoints

 by Adam Helman describes peakbagging in general and specifically county highpointing.
 The book's balance is his story

-of completing the elevent state western CONUS county highpoint list.
+of completing the eleven state western CONUS county highpoint list.
 Full color, 400 pages, 250 illustrations.

 sells the book for roughly ninety dollars.
 A 30% discount is obtained by

-contacting the author and ordering through him your autographed copy.
+contacting the author to order your autographed copy.